unnivm/tracelm-java-agent/README.md

 ## 🚀  Overview

-TraceLens is a lightweight LLM observability system for Java applications built using a Java Agent.
+TraceLM is a lightweight LLM observability system for Java applications built using a Java Agent.

 It enables you to monitor and analyze LLM interactions without modifying your application code.